Guvi-blog-logo

 Double

 Just like the name suggests, the double data type is a double-precision 64-bit floating point.
-This implies that it can represent a much large range of possible numbers than float.
+This implies that it can represent a much larger range of possible numbers than float.
 Although It suffers from the same limitation limit as float does.
-The default value is also 0.0 similar to float & to declare the literal as a double, we also add the letter “D” in the end.
+The default value is also 0.0 similar to float & to declare the literal as a double, we also add the letter “D” at the end.

 dobule d = 5.384094576304495056574846D;